 About the Dr. Paul Janssen Award

-The Dr. Paul Janssen Award for Biomedical Research was established in 2004 by Johnson & Johnson in honor of the memory of Paul Janssen - founder of Janssen Pharmaceuticals.
-Since its foundation, the Award has recognized 18 outstanding scientists, three of whom have subsequently won the Nobel Prize in Medicine.
-The winners are chosen by an independent selection committee of the world's leading scientists.
-The award, which includes a cash prize of $200,000, is presented in September during ceremonies in the US and in Belgium.
+The Dr. Paul Janssen Award for Biomedical Research was established in 2004 by Johnson & Johnson in memory of Paul Janssen - founder of Janssen Pharmaceuticals.
+Since 2004, 18 outstanding scientists have been recognized with this award, three of whom have subsequently won the Nobel Prize in Medicine.
+The winners are chosen by an independent selection committee, consisting of the world's leading scientists.
+The award, which includes a cash prize of $200,000, is presented each year in September during ceremonies in the US and in Belgium.
 This award is part of the Johnson & Johnson Champions of Science initiative.
 This initiative nurtures public engagement, support and trust within science.
 By presenting the Dr. Paul Janssen Award, we stimulate connections between scientists worldwide, from young scientists to true pioneers such as Lewis Cantley.
 Learn more about the Dr. Paul Janssen Award here: http://www.pauljanssenaward.com/.